tj-wells/coti-docker-method/README.md

 # 🏃 Running Your Node

 Now you're ready to run your node!
 Docker containers can be run in the foreground or in the background.
-The first few times you run your node, I recommend you run the container in the foreground so you can watch the logs of your node.
+The first few times you run your node, I recommend running the container in the foreground so you can watch the logs of your node.
 To do this, run

 ```
 docker-compose up